Chapter 1: The World at Stake

 "Perhaps stress on our organization was all that was needed.
 With the problems of over-population looming ahead, it's difficult for us not find a way out.
 But finally, we have succeeded.
 There is indeed a way, to harvest the famous Energy-14 and use it without it being evaporated by the atmosphere."

 For the next 15 minutes the mayor resisted the urge to go to sleep as the scientists droned on and on about their work.
-It was barely possible, yet indeed true that they had drilled holes into vast pockets of Energy-14 hundreds of meters below the Earth's surface.
-How they managed to keep it contained was a marvelous feat.
+It was barely possible, yet indeed true that they had drilled holes into vast pockets of Energy-14 hundreds of metres below the Earth's surface.
+How they managed to keep it contained was a marvellous feat.
 The huge pipes made of the strongest steel extended from the pockets to the surface, transporting massive amounts of the extraordinary gas to just below the surface in specially built vaults, ready to be deployed when ready.
 Then the reactors and generators came next, the brainchild of the team of scientists working hard for the past 5 years.
 They had hastily finished building the reactors and generators which had specially been adapted to use for the mysterious fuel, according to the hypothetical assumptions and predictions by the research team.
 On the whole, the project was just a massive gamble.
-There were numerous risks, the overheating of the generators, the possibilities of vast amounts of gas breaking through the containment chambers...but the desperation they faced was enough to blind them from danger.
+There were numerous risks, the overheating of the generators, the possibilities of vast amounts of gas breaking through the containment chambers...but the desperation they faced was enough to blind them from danger, their sole motivation towards.

 The room dimmed and the officials and scientists trooped out of the room and down the hallway lit by dark red emergency lights, heavily guarded by ZCID sentries.
 Despite his gloomy look Mayor Julius Bogo was excited, his heart beating faster than it had ever before.
 He was going to witness the greatest feat of modern science, their lone hope of salvation.
 A heavy iron door slid open, and the guards saluted as the prominent company entered the observation chamber.
 A dozen scientists stood behind their computer screens, scribbling frantic messages and completing their final checks.
 The mayor strolled leisurely over to the observation window, the reinforced model designed to deflect explosive impacts.
 His eyes followed the flurry of movement below the chamber, squads of guards and teams of researchers working under the blinding neon lights, huge stores of the last remaining stocks of petrol in the world standing next to them, apparently feeding the lights and generators.